NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/service worker vulnerabilities/Categorizing service worker attacks and mitigations.md

 **Malvertising**
 Push notification can be used to reach users even when a given publisher website is not being visited

+### Prevalence of SW exploitation

+Among the 1,750 websites we monitored, 518 of them have a SW that received at least one push event during our analysis period (i.e., 3 days).

+It is feasible to implement and enforce stricter SW security policy without a significant impact on most legitimate production SW

 ---
 #### References